minakod/minakod.github.io/essays/writing_essays_and_coding.md

 ## Corrected Automatically

 This is my first week using IntelliJ and ESLint.
 ESLint corrects a code based on coding standards.
 It was painful but was useful at the same time.
-I was used to write a code like
+I was used writing a code like

 ```javascript
 function Hello()